verify-media/getting-started/README.md

 ## Verify

-this is a sample app to check basic features of verify
+This is a sample app to check basic features of verify.

+Please refer to the [Getting Started](https://docs.verifymedia.com/smart-contracts/) guide for more info.

 ## Setup